 - Mild persistent- symptoms greater than 2 days a week and night symptoms greater than 2 nights a month.
 Minor limitation in activity; requiring oral steroids >2 times a year.

 - Mild intermittent- symptoms less than or equal to 2 times a week with night symptoms less than or equal to 2 times a month.
 No limitation in activity; requiring oral steroids 0-1 time a year.

 The classification criteria are slightly different in children under 4 years of age.
-The summary of guidelines can be found at www.nhlbi.nih.gov/guidelines/asthma.
+Here is a summary of NIH Asthma guidelines.

 Those who fall into the mild intermittent category do not require any preventative treatments.
-Those in the mild persistent, moderate persistent, and severe persistent categories will benefit from preventative therapy such as cromolyn, steroids, combination inhaled medications, or montelukast (Singulair).
+Those in the mild persistent, moderate persistent, and severe persistent categories will benefit from preventative therapy such as inhaled steroids, cromolyn, combination inhaled medications, or montelukast (Singulair).

 Regardless of the category of asthma, children should be given albuterol to treat immediate asthma symptoms.
 There is no virtue to holding off treatment with albuterol if your child has symptoms.
 It is better to go ahead and use the Proventil (albuterol).
 If the use becomes frequent, an additional anti-inflammatory medicine is needed.
-For some children, a home peak-flow meter is used to assess the amount of airway obstruction and the amount and type of medications needed.
+For some children, a home peak-flow meter is used to assess the amount of airway obstruction and the amount.
 I would recommend this for anyone who is old enough to use a peak flow meter.

 Your son’s physician can help you devise an “Asthma Action Plan” which tells you what medications to use based on your son’s symptoms and/or peak flow meter readings.
-One good template was created by the Community Clinic Association of Los Angeles County and can be found at www.asthmala.com/docs/asthmatoolkit/2b%20My%20Asthma%20Action%20Plan%20Eng.pdf.
+One good template was created by the Community Clinic Association of Los Angeles County – Asthma LA Action Plan.